agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 ----------

-## Learning from Greedy Agents in Bandits
+## Learning from Reward-myopic Agents in Bandits
 We've seen that assuming optimality can lead to bad inferences due to systematic deviations between optimal and time-inconsistent agents.
 For this example we move to a POMDP problem: the IRL Bandit problem of earlier chapters.
-In Chapter V.2, we noted that the Greedy agent will explore less than an optimal agent.
-The Greedy agent plans each action as if time runs out in $$C_g$$ steps, where $$C_g$$ is the *bound* or "look ahead".
+In Chapter V.2, we noted that the Reward-myopic agent will explore less than an optimal agent.
+The Reward-myopic agent plans each action as if time runs out in $$C_g$$ steps, where $$C_g$$ is the *bound* or "look ahead".
 If exploration only pays off in the long-run (after the bound) then the agent won't explore [^bandit1].
 This means there are two possible explanations for an agent not exploring: either the agent is greedy or the agent has a low prior on utility of the unknown options.

-[^bandit1]: If there's no noise in transitions or in selection of actions, the Greedy agent will *never* explore and will do worse than an agent that optimally solves the POMDP.
+[^bandit1]: If there's no noise in transitions or in selection of actions, the Reward-myopic agent will *never* explore and will do worse than an agent that optimally solves the POMDP.

 For this example, we consider the deterministic bandit-style problem from earlier.
 At each trial, the agent chooses between two arms with the following properties: